Welcome to our guide to stairlifts and your most asked questions answered.

 Now the comparison site Which? have gone even higher with their average prices, starting at £2,000 for a basic straight lift and up to £6,000 for a curved one!
 They have also mentioned that Stannah, the most recognised name in stairlifts is on average £400 more expensive than the 2nd contender Acorn.
 (Click here to see their page)

-We obviously try to be as competitive as possible with our quotations and going by the examples above, considerably lower.
-Generally we will give you all the available options, rather than specifying one and then adding all the extras you may not even need.
+We are pleased to be able to say that we are considerably cheaper than the comparisons and examples above.
+We prefer to give you all the available options, rather than specifying one and then adding all the extras you may not even need.

 Which brand to pick